NWorking/free-local-RAG-chatbot/README.md

 2. Create the collections that your data will be stored in (create_knowledge_chunks_collection.py)
 3. Import your data into Weaviate collections (import_knowledge_chunks_data.py)

 The above steps are preparation.
-Once they have been completed all that is left:
+Once they have been completed all that is left is:
-1. is to query your RAG chatbot (RAG_example.py)
+1. Query your RAG chatbot (RAG_example.py)

 As a quick summary, this is the order the scripts should be run in when starting from scratch: